Aabhash-19/Aabhash-19/README.md

 <div align="center">

-### 🟩 Every green square represents another step forward.
+### Every green square represents another step forward.

 </div>

 ---

-# 🌟 If You Like My Work
+# If You Like My Work

 <div align="center">

-If something I've built interests you, consider **starring the repository ⭐**.
+If something I've built interests you, consider **starring the repository**.

 Open-source support motivates me to continue experimenting, building and sharing.